 Are you ready to get reading?
 Here’s our list of the top PMP certification books to help you ace the exam.

 The Agile Practice Guide is one of the core texts from PMI.
-The questions for PMP certification are evenly split between iterative and predictive methodologies, so this is a must-read as it covers all aspects of agile project management.
+The PMP exam questions are evenly split between iterative and predictive methodologies, so this is a must-read as it covers all aspects of agile project management.
 Written in collaboration with the Agile Alliance, it also talks about hybrid approaches.

 Logged in PMI members can download a free electronic version of this book, but if you want a paper version you’ll need to buy one.